 Oil spilled in the marine environment will have an immediate detrimental effect on water quality.
-Most of the toxic effects are associated with the monoaromatic compounds and low molecular weight polycyclic hydrocarbons (also referred to as Dissolved-phase Aromatic Hydrocarbons: DAHs), as these are the most water-soluble components of the oil.
+Most of the toxic effects are associated with the monoaromatic compounds and low molecular weight polycyclic hydrocarbons (also referred to as Dissolved-phase Aromatic Hydrocarbons : DAHs), as these are the most water-soluble components of the oil.
 Oil is most toxic in the first few days after the spill, losing some of its toxicity as it begins to weather and emulsify.
 The time of year during which a large spill takes place will significantly influence the magnitude of the impact on plankton and pelagic fish eggs and larvae.
 Should the spill coincide with a major spawning peak, it could result in severe mortalities and consequently a reduction in recruitment (Baker et al. 1990).
 However, spawning and recruitment success is temporally variable and environmental conditions are likely to have a far greater impact than a single large spill (Neff 1991).
-Sensitivity of fish eggs and larvae are primarily associated with exposure to fresh (unweathered) oils (Teal & Howarth 1984), with little mortality attributable to exposure to weathered product (Neff 1991).
+Sensitivity of fish eggs and larvae are primarily associated with exposure to weathered product (Neff 1991).
 Because of their mobility and ability to avoid floating oil masses and the associated hydrocarbon contamination, adult pelagic fish are considered less at risk from exposure to oil spills than benthic or inshore species.

-Figure 30: A) The weathering processes acting on spilled crude oil, and B) the fate of a typical medium crude oil under moderate sea conditions showing changes in the relative importance of weathering processes with time - the width of each band indicates the importance of the process (ITOPF 2002).
+Figure 31: A) The weathering processes acting on spilled crude oil, and B) the fate of a typical medium crude oil under moderate sea conditions showing changes in the relative importance of weathering processes with time - the width of each band indicates the importance of the process (ITOPF 2002).